|

 presented by Pamela Craig, Senior Legal Research Specialist in the Law Library at the

-Library of Congress, on January 20, 2010.
+, on January 20, 2010.

 -